yicjia/DeepQuantreg/README.md

 * *tau* :	the quantiles, the default is the median (0.5).

 ### Values
-deep_quantreg returns a objects containing
+deep_quantreg returns a object containing
 * *predQ* :	the predicted conditional quantiles.
 * *lower* :	the lower bound of the 95 percent prediction interval
 * *upper* :	the upper bound of the 95 percent prediction interval